Illinois Divorce Law Details

 The two-year clause can be waived if the couple has lived apart for at least six months and can prove that they’ve reached irreconcilable differences with no hope of salvaging the marriage.

-There are several factors that can be applied for a fault divorce in Illinois.
+There are several factors that can be applied to a fault divorce in Illinois.
 If the respondent is naturally impotent or has another wife and family at the time of the marriage these would be considered grounds for a divorce.
 The same holds if the respondent has committed adultery, abandoned the spouse, has been deemed to be a substance abuser for at least two years, is convicted of a felony, or is found guilty of mental or physical abuse.

 Lastly, if the respondent transmitted a sexual disease that is also considered grounds for divorce in Illinois.